-- Course challenge exam(s) on all course content prior to the course of readmission
+• Course challenge exam(s) on all course content prior to the course of readmission

-- Drug calculation exam, and

-- Clinical competency evaluation
+- Drug calculation exam, and - Clinical competency evaluation

 Students must score 80 or better on the challenge exams and score 100 on the drug calculation exam.

-Students must successfully complete a clinical competency evaluation at the same level of competency expected for the proposed
+Students must successfully complete a clinical competency evaluation at the same level of competency expected for the proposed course.

 Readmission to the nursing program is not guaranteed.
 Selection for reinstatement is based on the student's GPA at the current institution and space availability.
-Reinstatement will be denied due to, but not limited to, any of the following circumstances:
+Reinstatement may be denied due to, but not limited to, any of the following circumstances:

-- Grade point average is less than 2.0 from ASN courses completed at the current institution, - Refusal by clinical agencies to accept the student for clinical experiences, - Students who receive two critical incident reports, - Twelve months have elapsed since the student was enrolled in a nursing course, and - Students dismissed from the previous program for disciplinary reasons and/or unsafe/unsatisfactory client care in the clinical area will not be allowed readmission to the nursing program.
+- Grade point average is less than 2.0 from RNSG courses completed at the current institution, - Refusal by clinical agencies to accept the student for clinical experiences, - Twelve months have elapsed since the student was enrolled in a nursing course, and - Students dismissed from the previous program for disciplinary reasons and/or unsafe/unsatisfactory client care in the clinical area will not be allowed readmission to the nursing program.